miklevin/MikeLev.in/shortstack.md

 My advocacy for the LPvgn stack stems from my desire to empower individuals with core competencies that remain valuable regardless of fleeting trends.
 I frame this as a way to escape the "tech hamster wheel" – the exhausting cycle of learning new technologies only to see them become obsolete.
 Adding Nix to the original LPvg stack deepens this commitment to future-proofing, providing a robust and consistent foundation for development across diverse environments.
 While I often use metaphors and analogies to make complex concepts accessible, the underlying goal is to persuade you of the enduring wisdom in focusing on these foundational tools.

+This philosophy becomes even more crucial in the era of artificial intelligence.
+As AI systems grow increasingly sophisticated, mastery of these fundamental tools positions us to work effectively alongside them rather than be replaced by them.
+The command line interface and text-based workflows exemplified by the LPvgn stack represent a direct, precise way of communicating intent - whether to other humans or AI collaborators.
+These tools embody an approach to computing that values clarity, control, and reproducibility - principles that will only grow more important as we partner with artificial minds in tackling ever more complex challenges.

 ## Core Components of the Time-Tested LPvg Foundation

 At the heart of my philosophy lies the original LPvg stack, each component playing a crucial role: